pinobatch/numism/docs/gb_coins.md

 Unranked:

+- More precise mode 3 length with 10 objects, at various SCX and spacing values
 - Repeatedly increase WX mid-scanline so that the window restarts over and over, delaying the end of mode 3 by 6 dots each time and (if enough delay can be arranged) canceling mode 0 for that line